 With the days getting cooler, especially the evenings, I start thinking more about baking.
 This Lancashire Maple-Oat Parkin Cake is a fantastic late summer bake with it’s ginger, treacle and maple syrup flavours.

-A few weeks ago, my Scottish cousin, Anne, sent me a lovely little vintage Trex Cookery cookbook.
+A few weeks ago, my cousin Anne in Scotland, sent me a lovely little vintage Trex Cookery cookbook.
 She knows that I love cooking and baking and spotted this booklet in a vintage shop.
 The first recipe that I spotted was the Lancashire Parkin and knew straight away that would be the first recipe to try.
-Lancashire Parkin checked all the boxes for me for a lovely bake: oats, syrup, ginger and demerara sugar.
-She also sent me a beautiful cake tin with a lovely photo of the Duke and Duchess of Sussex to store my cake in.
+Lancashire Parkin checked all the boxes for me for a lovely bake: oats, syrup, ginger and Demerara sugar.
+She also sent me a beautiful cake tin decorated with a lovely photo of the Duke and Duchess of Sussex to store my cake in.

-Lancashire Parkin is a Northern England Version of gingerbread.
-It is a sticky, moisty lightly spiced cake.
+Lancashire Parkin is the Northern England version of gingerbread.
+It is a sticky, moist lightly spiced cake.
 It originated in Yorkshire, but is also popular in Lancashire, which is just to the west.
 No one seems to know where the name Parkin comes from.

 Parkin cake is traditionally eaten in England on Bonfire Night, November 5th.
 Bonfire Night celebrates the epic failure of Guy Fawkes, a Yorkshire man, who tried to blow up the Houses of Parliament in 1605.

 Parkin Cake is a moist chewy cake due to the addition of oats.
 This cake also always contains sweeteners such as molasses, black treacle or golden syrup, and light or dark brown sugar.
 I added maple syrup to my Lancashire Maple-Oat Parkin Cake, to reflect my Canadian roots.